justarandomgeek/vscode-factoriomod-debug/README.md

 end
 ```

-It specifically looks for `---@narrow` followed by space and an identifier, then does the replacement so that the type is actually used in place, exactly how/where you wrote it.
+It specifically looks for `---@narrow` (with spaces allowed between `---` and `@narrow`) followed by space and an identifier, then does the replacement so that the type is actually used in place, exactly how/where you wrote it.

 Unfortunately since it is using `nil` as a placeholder assignment the language server will think the variable can be `nil` even though it might never be.
 An expression the language server resolves to `any` would be better, but i don't know of one right now.